 How to fight back against healthcare DNA data loss to BIG Pharma companies

-If you’ve been watching the news recently, I’m sure you’ve seen that GSK (Glaxo Smith Kline pharmaceuticals, the same company that just purchased Novartis’s consumer products subsidiary for 13 billion dollars) has purchased a stake in the DNA testing marketplace by investing 300 million dollars in 23andMe.
+If you’ve been watching the news recently, I’m sure you’ve seen that GSK (Glaxo Smith Kline pharmaceuticals, the same Companies that just purchased Novartis’s consumer products subsidiary for 13 billion dollars) has purchased a stake in the DNA testing marketplace by investing 300 million dollars in Companies.
 This is very disconcerting due to the issue of healthcare data privacy that has long been protected by the well-known HIPAA regulations.
 Remember those waivers you signed about sharing of your information every time you go to the Dr’s office to see a new provider, or to get some new healthcare service administered to you, or go to a new Pharmacy for a prescription?
 Also, those tiny print clauses that you agreed to when you agree to laboratory or DNA testing?
 Well, it seems, that de-identified or anonymized data is not protected.

 In other words, you spit into a tube, found out where your ancestors hailed from in the universe, and maybe also received a tiny bit of information about some disease you may have a propensity to acquire in the future; and you paid to have that saliva test analyzed, it wasn’t “Free”.